rvm/rvm1-ansible/README.md

 #### System wide installation

 The above example would setup ruby system wide.
-It's very important that you run the play with sudo because it will need to write to `/usr/local/rvm`.
+It's very important that you run the play as root because it will need to write to a system location specified by rvm1_install_path

 #### To the same user as `ansible_user`